taviso/123elf/README.md

 > Note: Most distributions do not enable this for some reason.

+Run the included `binutils.sh` to download and compile a version of binutils known to work for this.

 Secondly, you need a copy of Lotus 1-2-3 for UNIX, you can download it [here](https://archive.org/details/123-unix).
 Just place the raw disk images in the build directory and run `extract.sh`.